Get insider access

 Sonos Arc

 The Sonos Arc is a better standalone soundbar than the Sonos Ray.
 The Arc is a 5.0.2 setup that supports Atmos content, unlike the Ray.
 It has better soundstage, center, and surround performances and offers HDMI connectivity.
-The Ray can offer a better value for listeners who just want a simple setup for music and TV shows.
+The Ray offers a better value for listeners who want a simple setup for music and TV shows.

 Sonos Beam (Gen 2)